 Each team must engage an experienced engineer or academic, responsible for reviewing and certifying that the solar car is designed and constructed using sound engineering practice, meets the design parameters where stated, and is roadworthy and fit for the purpose of being driven in the event(s).
 A form will be provided on the Team Status Board on the ASC Website.
-Failure to submit this completed form, showing all items in full compliance, by the due date in 4.3.A.7 shall result in a team's disqualification from the Event.
+The build review shall also include photographs of the vehicle in the state in which it was reviewed.
+Failure to submit this completed form, showing all items in full compliance, by the due date in 4.3.A.7 shall result in a team dropping to the back of the queue for scrutineering slots.
+Teams shall not begin the Scrutineering process before their completed Engineering Build Review is received.